 The Supplier for level 3 and 4 business administration apprenticeships shall:

-Provide new apprentices during the initial first year of the contract with the option to extend by one year, or up to the maximum contract value of £200,000, whichever is the earlier.
+Provide new apprentices during the initial first year of the contract with the option to extend by two further periods of one year, or up to the maximum contract value of £450,000, whichever is the earlier.
 Upon reaching either threshold, the Supplier will continue to provide the contracted training programme to apprentices sourced under this contract towards completing their apprenticeship.The support is required for up to 5 years and will be at no additional cost to the Authority

 Undertake the development, management, administration and delivery of a training curriculum to deliver business administration apprenticeships.
 This will include the level 3 business administrator framework and level 4 business administration framework, and any business administration apprenticeship standards of the same level that are subsequently approved for delivery and published.